hlzh00/MSE1065-OCP-Project/README.md

 https://github.com/hlzh00/MSE1065-OCP-Project
 To ensure you get the most updated version

-To run the notebook yourself, I recommend creating a new conda virtual environment and install the dependencies.
+To run the notebook yourself, I recommend creating a new conda virtual environment.

-Once your virtual env is activated, download the v1 folder, cd into the folder, and use command pip install -r requirements.txt
+Once your virtual env is activated, download the v1 folder, cd into the folder, and use command  `pip install -r requirements.txt`.
 It will automatically install all the dependencies.

 I extracted all the training data into a csv file called training_FULL.csv I then separated it into 2 sets of data: one with 1 H atom as the adsorbate, one with no adsorbates, called training_h_FULL.csv and training_no_ads_FULL.csv respectively.